DanielTakeshi/Paper_Notes/reinforcement_learning/Loss_is_its_own_Reward_Self-Supervision_for_Reinforcement_Learning.md

 Takeaways:

-- I need to understand self-supervision better, and how agents can annotate
+- I need to understand self-supervision better, and how agents can annotate unlabeled data.

-  unlabeled data.
+- I also want to know what work has been done in transfer learning and pre-training in the RL domain.
+They're prevalent in computer vision, but when did people start using them for RL?
+I'm curious.

-- I also want to know what work has been done in *transfer learning* in the RL domain.
-Transfer learning is prevalent in computer vision, but where was the first of this for RL?
+- I need to see a precise definition and precise example of using an auxiliary loss, with clear mathematical equations.

 Side note: this was originally an ICLR 2017 workshop paper.
 [See the reviews here][1].
 However, the paper seems like it's gone through lots of changes so I